Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Numerical experiments

-In this section, we present numerical simulations of several 2D material systems using sDFT.
-Specifically, we consider three graphene-type systems of increasing complexity: perfect graphene lattice, graphene with a Stone–Wales defect, and boron/nitrogen-doped graphene.
+{\bf {Example 1 (2D systems).}} We consider three graphene-type systems of increasing complexity: perfect graphene lattice, graphene with a Stone--Wales defect, and boron/nitrogen-doped graphene (with a doping ratio of 10\%).
 The corresponding atomic configurations are shown in \Cref{fig:graphene}.
-For each system, the system size $N$ is varied from 16 to 128 through the construction of supercells with different sizes.
+The system size $N$ is varied from 16 to 128 through the construction of supercells with different sizes. {All simulations for 2D systems are carried out on a workstation equipped with an Intel Xeon W-3275M 56-core processor and 1.5 TB of RAM.}

-All simulations are carried out on a workstation equipped with an Intel Xeon W-3275M 56-core processor and 1.5 TB of RAM.
-The computations are performed based on the packages DFTK.jl \cite{DFTKjcon} (a library of Julia routines for plane-wave DFT algorithms) and SDFT.jl \cite{SDFT} (our Julia package for sDFT computations).
-For the DFT models, we employ the norm-conserving pseudopotentials in separable (Kleinman-Bylander) form \cite{Kleinman1982} and the PW-LDA exchange–correlation functional \cite{perdew92}.
+{For the DFT models, we use PseudoDojo UPF norm-conserving pseudopotentials in separable (Kleinman--Bylander) form \cite{Kleinman1982,VANSETTEN201839},} {together with the exchange-correlation functional consisting of Slater exchange \cite{Dirac_1930} and Perdew--Wang correlation \cite{perdew92}.
+In all simulations, only the $\Gamma$ point is used for $k$-point sampling in the Brillouin zone.}

 We first test the variance of the random matrix $\pmp(\dm,\chi,f^{\frac{1}{2}})$ by theoretical prediction (from \Cref{lemma:var:sdft}) and numerical tests (from averaging 10 independent simulations).
-We choose the energy cutoff at $\Ec=20$ Ha and the smearing parameter at $\beta = 10^3~{\rm Ha}^{-1}$ for all systems, and show the growth of the variance with respect to the system size in \Cref{fig:var:dm}.
+We choose the energy cutoff at $\Ec=20$ Ha and the smearing parameter at $\beta = 10^3~{\rm Ha}^{-1}$, and show the growth of the variance with respect to the system size in \Cref{fig:var:dm}.
 The results demonstrate excellent agreement between the numerically sampled variance and the theoretical prediction from \cref{var2} across all three different types of systems.
 Moreover, we see that the variance exhibits a quadratic increase with respect to the system size.

 We further test the stochastic error of the electron density